-Although you will not be doing a huge amount of calculation as you go through this Module, you should use Python for both the calculations and making the histogram.
-If you do not know how to use Python now is a good time to begin learning this important tool.
-The Appendix has some tips on using Python for people who have some knowledge of the software, and some links to videos for beginners.
-After completing this Module, you will want to print the histogram that you will make, the window of the Python code and output of the code, and staple them into your notebook.
+Although you will not be doing a huge amount of calculation as you go through this Module, you should use Microsoft Excel for both the calculations and making the histogram.
+If you do not know how to use Excel now is a good time to begin learning this important tool.
+The Appendix has some tips on using Excel for people who have some knowledge of the software, and some links to videos for beginners.
+After completing this Module, you will want to print the Excel worksheet and staple it into your notebook.